japanj/pugs-detection/README.md

 (Optional) User can check all the installed libraries or dependencies by using `conda list` command.

 ## Steps to run the workflow

+All the notebooks are available in `notebooks` folder.
+The **number at the beginning of the notebooks' name indicate the order of execution**.
+Each notebook has different requirements or dependecies which are described in the notebooks.

+To get the reproducible result in data processing till model evaluation result step, user can skip the data acquisition notebooks (`1_data_acquisition_ground_truth.ipynb`, `1_data_acquisition_osm.ipynb`, and `1_data_acquisition_satellite_image.ipynb`) since there might be a chance the **different data retrieving time** can lead to slightly different dataset, e.g. OSM data.

 ## Notebook viewer